Generic name: Voriconazole Suspension [ vor-i-KOE-na-zole ]

 - Bright lights may bother you.
 Wear sunglasses.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with voriconazole suspension.
-Sudden deaths have rarely happened in people taking this medicine.
+Sudden deaths have rarely happened in people taking voriconazole suspension.
 Talk with the doctor.

 - Use with care in children.
 Talk with the doctor.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking voriconazole suspension, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.